Skip to content

 Nature of the Celts

 The Celts lived in ringforts, hillforts, promontory forts, and crannogs.
-Ringforts consisted of a circular bank of earth surrounded by a trench.
-Inside the trench were houses built of wood with thatched roof.
+Ringforts consisted of a circular bank of Earth surrounded by a trench.
+Inside the trench were houses built of wood with thatched roofs.
 Many ringforts contained an underground passage called a Souterrain.
-Hillforts were ringforts built on top of hills, which offered a greater protection to inhabitants, for example, The Hill of Tara.
+Hillforts were ringforts constructed on top of hills, offering more excellent protection to inhabitants, such as The Hill of Tara.

 Check out more Irish castles here.